Pocahontas (song): History

 Young originally recorded a version of "Pocahontas" in the mid-1970s for his planned but unreleased album Chrome Dreams, and an early recording of the song is included on Young's 2017 release Hitchhiker.
 The same recording, with additional overdubs, was released on Rust Never Sleeps.

 Young may have been inspired to write the song after reading Hart Crane's 1930 poem The Bridge, which Young read in London in 1971.
 The seventeenth-century Indigenous heroine Matoaka (white name, Pocahontas) is a central character in The Bridge.

 Commentators over the years have noted the song's similarity to Carole King's "He's a Bad Boy."

 Young later explained that he wrote the song shortly after the 45th Academy Awards ceremony in which Marlon Brando refused his Oscar and had actress Sacheen Littlefeather, an activist for Native American civil rights, speak on his behalf, because he was protesting the portrayal of Native Americans in film; hence the references to Brando and the closing lyric "Marlon Brando, Pocahontas and me."
+At one point Young was planning to title the song "Marlon Brando, John Ehrlichman, Pocahontas and Me."